Information about the Wuhan Coronavirus

-We are delighted to announce that we will be joined by Dr Hodgeon (female) from 3rd September 2019.
-Dr Hodgeon is an experienced GP who we are confident will be a fantastic addition to our practice team.
-Dr Hodgeon will be working full time.
+We are delighted to announce that Dr Cole (f) has now joined our practice.
+Dr Cole (f) is an experienced GP and we are confident she is a fantastic addition to our practice team.

 Registered and Named GP

 Patients that were registered with Drs Victor or Melinda D'Ambrogio will have been reassigned a registered and named GP.

 We have informed patients of this change by text message where possible.
 If you do not have a mobile number recorded at the Practice we will inform you at your next contact with the Practice.

 MEASLES - If you have measles please do not come to the surgery - see below for details

 Do you know the signs of measles?

 If you suspect that you or a family member have measles please do not come to the surgery, please telephone the practice, or 111 if out of hours, and you will be contacted by telephone by a nurse or GP.
 Please do not attend the practice, A&E or the walk in centre with suspected measles as it is highly infectious; please telephone for advice first.

 The initial symptoms of measles develop around 10 days after you’re infected.
 Measles symptoms can include:

 Sore, red, watery eyes, that may be sensitive to light